 How do I get started?

-Firstly, there are 63 Paddle-Ability clubs and centres.
+Firstly, there are a number Paddle-Ability clubs and centres.
 These are recognised as providing high quality opportunities for people with disabilities.
 See if you have one near you on our Paddle-Ability Look Up here.
 If you can’t find one near you, contact your nearest paddling centre or local club.
 They’ll be happy to help.

 Preparation is key.

 Once you’ve decided you want to try paddling, think about things like what clothes you will need.
 Consider changing facilities, dry clothes and anything else you would generally take on an outdoor day trip.

 This can vary from provider to provider.
 Some clubs might offer a free starter sessions while others might charge anything from £5 to £20.

 Plan how you are going to get to the club/centre or your destination in advance.
 Knowing about parking facilities if you drive or local public transport links will be helpful and take any stresses away.
 If finding the location of the venue is challenging, ask if someone might be able to meet you at the facility entrance or local bus stop.